Haxos/RES_Labo-HTTPInfra/README.md

 - Get the default Nginx config : `docker run --rm nginx:1.17 cat /etc/nginx/nginx.conf > docker-images/nginx-reverse-proxy/nginx.conf`.
 - Get the default Nginx proxy : `docker run --rm nginx:1.17 cat /etc/nginx/conf.d/default.conf > docker-images/nginx-reverse-proxy/proxy.conf`

+We didn't modify anything in nginx.conf but we decided to version it anyway because it may be useful to add some global directives here in the future.

+In the proxy.conf file, we added 2 `location` nodes (one for Apache and one for Express).
+Each node contains a `proxy_pass` directive that forwards requests and responses between the client and the appropriate container.
+Note that with Nginx there is no need to define the reverse path for the response.

 Warning : when copying the config files above from the base image, it was saved in UTF-16 LE encoding.
 After copying back these files to our image, Nginx had problems parsing them.
 We had to convert them back to UTF-8.

 We removed some ports mapping from our docker-compose.yml file so that we cannot access our Apache and Express containers without going trough the reverse proxy.